-All MDFPP and DoD Annex security functional requirements (SFRs) were considered while developing this STIG.
+All Mobile Device Fundamentals Protection Profile (MDFPP) and DoD Annex security functional requirements (SFRs) were considered while developing this STIG.
 In DoD environments, devices must implement SFRs as specified in the DoD Annex to the MDFPP.

-All applicable and configurable requirements are included in this STIG.
+Requirements that are applicable and configurable are included in this STIG.